It was easy to handle toddler tantrums. It was the simplest, most obvious thing on the planet… when I wasn’t a mom.

 I won’t ever forget a mom at a gas stop who was with her 3-year-old daughter, and the mom really wanted to go to the bathroom.

 She had her legs crossed and everything.
-Her look was pleading for help to the heavens!
+Her look was pleading for help from the heavens!

 But the daughter refused to go in with her.
-She screamed and thrashed, and simply denied to join her mother.
+She screamed and thrashed, and simply denied joining her mother.
 The mother was literally trying to not pee in her pants while convincing her girl to go to the bathroom with her.